-For those who are reading this response, the author of the question has referred to a previous question and answer titled, “What happens to the souls of babies who die unbaptized?”
+In posing the question, “Does one remain a mother to children in heaven?” our reader has referred to a Q & A titled, “What happens to the souls of babies who die unbaptized?”
 The author has asked a series of great questions.
-So let’s start with 2 Samuel 12:23 which is discussed in that question and answer.
+So let’s start with 2 Samuel 12:23 which is discussed in that previous question and answer.
 The passage implies that we will know our children in heaven.

 But now he has died; why should I fast?
 Can I bring him back again?
 I will go to him, but he will not return to me.
-(NASB) 2 Sam.
-12:23
+2 Samuel 12:23 (NASB)

 In this passage, King David says that he will go to his son some day.
 He will know him in heaven, even though he did not name, hold, feed, clothe, or know the child.
 Not only will we know our children, we should know other people – spouse, parents, relatives – as well, if they are in heaven.

-Babies & Physical Deformities.
-It appears that in heaven, we will all be adults without sickness, deformity, pain, or suffering since Rev. 21:4 says,
+It appears that in heaven, we will all be adults without sickness, deformity, pain, or suffering since Revelation 21:4 says,

 . . . and He will wipe away every tear from their eyes; and there will no longer be any death; there will no longer be any mourning, or crying, or pain; the first things have passed away.
-(NASB) Rev. 21:4
+Revelation 21:4 (NASB)